-If you’d like to take 5 minutes to listen to “Simon Sinek: Start With Why” you’ll see where I got my “why” inspiration from.
+If you could take 5 minutes to listen to “Simon Sinek: Start With Why”, you’ll see where I got my “why” inspiration from.

-He showed me how to approach my audience to encourage them to buy my products.
-You can have the best product in the world, but if people don’t believe IN you, they won’t buy.
+Simon showed you how to approach your audience to encourage them to buy your products or services.
+You can have the best product in the world, but if people don’t believe in you, they won’t buy.
 Tell them why you’re helping them, show them what you believe in, and they’ll buy!

 - What do you excel at that other’s find difficult?

 - What can you spend hours doing?